-Thor currently has tenure over nine exploration licences and one mining licence that cover a total of 912 km2 of the prospective Ilesha Schist Belt that forms part of the crystalline basement complex of southwestern Nigeria The licences are located in good proximity to the Segilola Gold Project and cover significant sections of the structural trends that extend from the Segilola high grade gold deposit.
+Thor currently has a substantial prospective land package in Nigeria which consists of tenure over nine exploration licences and one mining licence that cover a total of 912 km2 of the prospective Ilesha Schist Belt that forms part of the crystalline basement complex of southwestern Nigeria.
+The licences are located in good proximity to the Segilola Gold Project and cover significant sections of the structural trends that extend from the Segilola high grade gold deposit.
+Initial stream sediment and soil sampling has revealed gold occurrences in all of the Company's exploration licences.

-Thor holds a 70% interest in the Douta Gold Project located in southeastern Senegal.
-The Douta Gold Project currently consists of an early stage gold exploration license located in southeastern Senegal, approximately 700 km east of the capital city Dakar.
-The permit lies within the Kéniéba Inlier which hosts significant gold deposits and has attracted major international mining companies.
+Thor also holds a 70% interest in the Douta Gold Project located in southeastern Senegal.
+The Douta Gold Project, located in southeastern Senegal, approximately 700 km east of the capital city Dakar, currently consists of an advanced stage gold exploration license which hosts two discoveries.
+The permit lies within the Kéniéba Inlier which hosts over 40 million ounces of gold deposits and has attracted major international mining companies.
+The Douta Gold Project lies within 5km of the Massawa Gold Deposit which was recently acquired by Teranga Gold Corporation from Barrick Gold Corporation ("Barrick") for US\$430 million.
 The permit covers an area of 103 km2, and lies in proximity to recent discoveries of significant gold deposits.

-Thor also holds a 49% interest in two contiguous gold permits, Bongui and Legue, covering an area of 233 km2, and a 49% interest in the Ouere gold permit, covering an area of approximately 241 km2.
+In Burkina Faso, Thor is in a joint venture with Barrick where it holds a 49% interest in two contiguous gold permits, Bongui and Legue, covering an area of 233 km2, and a 49% interest in the Ouere gold permit, covering an area of approximately 241 km2.
 These three Burkina Faso permits comprise the Central Houndé Project, located within the Houndé belt, 260 km southwest of the capital Ouagadougou, in western Burkina Faso.
-The Central Houndé Project is being advanced through a Farm-out Agreement with Barrick Gold Corporation ("Barrick") which can earn up to an 80% interest in the project.
-As at December 31, 2018, Barrick has met the minimum spending requirement for the Phase 1 Earn-in.
-As a result, Barrick has earned a 51% interest in the Central Houndé Project.
+The Central Houndé Project is being advanced through a Farm-out Agreement with Barrick who can earn up to an 80% interest in the project.
+Barrick has previously has met the minimum spending requirement for the Phase 1 Earn-in, and as a result, as at June 30, 2020, has a 51% interest in the Central Houndé Project.

 On June 12, 2020, the Company announced the undertaking of a private placement to raise up to US\$10 million through the issue of new common shares.
-The private placement is expected to be closed and settled in the first half of July.
-The Board is satisfied that the current private placement will provide the Group with sufficient financial resources to meet its commitments for the next twelve months.
+The private placement closed with institutional investors subsequent to the reporting date on July 13, 2020 raising a total of US\$9.97 million.
+Refer to subsequent events for further detail.
+The Board is satisfied that, including the private placement, the Group has sufficient financial resources to meet its commitments for the next twelve months.